THE 2020 CENSUS FACES UNPRECEDENTED NEW CHALLENGES

 A generalized distrust of government based on historical mistreatment may cause fewer people, particularly those from hard to count communities, to participate in the Census.
 Immigrants, communities of color, and people experiencing homelessness may distrust a government questionnaire that asks for detailed personal information.
 And those communities already pose special challenges for being counted accurately.

 Many people may simply assume that the government already has the information, and see no reason to fill out the Census form.
 They may also assume that information collected with the Census could be shared with other federal agencies, but this is prohibited by federal law.

-There is a proposal to add a question to the 2020 Census asking about citizenship.
-If this question is included, it will have a chilling effect on responses from immigrant communities.
-The Census Bureau has been preparing for the 2020 Census for over seven years, and they have done qualitative research that shows an “unprecedented” level of concern about the confidentiality of data provided to the Bureau and whether it would be shared with immigration enforcement agencies.
-According to four former Census Directors, who served in both Republican and Democratic administrations, asking about citizenship status would “lead to inaccurate responses,” and “the sum effect would be bad Census data,” that would leave public, private, and nonprofit decision makers with bad information.
+The Census Bureau has been preparing for the 2020 Census for over seven years, conducting extensive research and testing to ensure that they are conducting as accurate a count as possible.
+Hundreds of millions of taxpayer dollars have been spent in preparation for the 2020 Census, and they have done qualitative research that shows an “unprecedented” level of concern about the confidentiality of data provided to the Bureau and whether it would be shared with immigration enforcement agencies.
 There are no do-overs with the Census, and if the count is inaccurate, the Pennsylvania will have to deal with the consequences for ten years.

 Uncertainty in Census Bureau